freemarker/freemarker3/trunk/freemarker/src/manual/docgen-help/editors-readme.txt

     <literal&lt;if <replaceable>condition</replaceable>></literal>
     <literal><replaceable>templateDir</replaceable>/copyright.fm</literal>

-- Don't use deeper sectX than sect3.
+- Don't use deeper "sect1", "sect2", etc., use the "section" element instead.
+  Don't nest them deeper then 3 levels, however.

 - Lists:
   * When you have list where the list items are short (a few words),